robinrendle/robinrendle.com/_posts/resistant-to-data.md

 There are so many things that are resistant to language!
 And a couple of weeks ago I was in hospital, I had contracted appendicitis, and whilst I was in the ER I was asked how much pain I was in and _wow_.
 I found that I have no idea how to put my experience on a chart!
 My pain is...a...6 maybe?
 Is that too much?
 Is my 6 someone else’s 4?

 This had me thinking about how design systems is resistant to data in a similar way; it’s almost impossible to measure the success or failure of a design system.
-It’s impossible to say that having seven modal components instead of one is a good idea and it’s impossible to say what effect four different illustration styles is having on your on your design and engineering team.
+It’s impossible to say that having seven modal components instead of one is a good idea and it’s impossible to say what effect four different illustration styles is having on your design and engineering team.

 How much does your team need a UI Kit?
 Is that a 6 or a 7?

+I reckon all efforts to measure the success of a design system will come up short and are more likely do [harm by measuring them](/notes/against-metrics-how-measuring-performance-by-numbers-backfires).
+There is no-one that can tell you how bad things are, you just have to be close enough to the code and close enough to the design to feel things out.